-Two different genetic analyzers were tested with the Investigator IDplex GO!
+Two different genetic analyzers were tested with the Investigator ESSplex SE GO!
 Kit.
 Blood on FTA paper or buccal swab samples from 5 different donors were each amplified in 5 replicates.
-Samples from the PCR cycler comparison described in the previous section run on a GeneAmp PCR System 9700 with Gold-plated Silver 96-Well Block were analyzed on the following instruments:
+Samples from the PCR cycler comparison, described in the previous section, were run on a GeneAmp PCR System 9700 with Gold-plated Silver 96-Well Block and analyzed on the following instruments:

-- Applied Biosystems 3500 Genetic Analyzer (2 independent instruments) - Applied Biosystems 3130[TM] Genetic Analyzer
+- Applied Biosystems 3500 Genetic Analyzer (2 independent instruments) - Applied Biosystems 3130TM Genetic Analyzer

-Similar overall peak heights and a comparable balance of peaks between individual markers of the same color channel, as well as between different channels, were observed between the two evaluated Applied Biosystems 3500 Genetic Analyzers.
-Average signal heights were lower on the 3130 Genetic Analyzer.
-This was expected since many samples produced results at the upper end of the signal that can be reliably analyzed on this instrument, but well within the linear range of the 3500 Genetic Analyzers (Figure 7).
-An increased number of profiles showing pull-up peaks on the 3130 Genetic Analyzer also occurred as expected (Figure 8).
-Limitations of genetic analyzer sensitivity must be addressed by individual laboratories during an internal validation study using the instrumentation in their laboratory.
+Similar overall peak heights and a comparable balance of peaks between individual markers of the same color channel, as well as between different channels, were observed between the two evaluated Applied Biosystems 3500 Genetic Analyzers (Figure 7).
+However, average signal heights were lower on the 3130 Genetic Analyzer (Figure 8).
+Therefore, limitations of genetic analyzer sensitivity must be addressed by individual laboratories during an internal validation study using the instrumentation in their laboratory.

 Figure 7.
 Analysis of PCR products on different genetic analyzers.
 DNA from blood on FTA paper was amplified on a GeneAmp PCR System 9700.
-Samples were run according to the Investigator IDplex GO!
+Samples were run according to the Investigator ESSplex SE GO!
 Handbook.
 Analysis was performed on an Applied Biosystems 3500 Genetic Analyzer.